survivejs/site/pages/blog/129-a-plus-interview.md

 **1) Bootstrap-tailored fields**

-A+ forms have a bunch of standard fields out of the box, but they're not tied to any particular UI component implementation.
-I want to create an extension that will convert those fields into standard Bootstrap fields as a means to simplify adoption further.
+~~A+ forms have a bunch of standard fields out of the box, but they're not tied to any particular UI component implementation.
+I want to create an extension that will convert those fields into standard Bootstrap fields as a means to simplify adoption further.~~

+This has been done.
+See [a-plus-forms-bootstrap](https://www.npmjs.com/package/a-plus-forms-bootstrap).

 **2) React Native fields**